UNC-Libraries/SCTS-Documentation/Style Guide.md

 - Use d. (abbreviation for died) to indicate that only a death date is known.

-- Use fl. (abbreviation for flourished) when neither a birth or death date is known but evidence shows that a person "flourished" during those dates.
+- Use "active" when neither a birth or death date is known but evidence shows that a person was active (previously known as "flourished") during those dates.

 ## Numbers